Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Perturbative tubular exit rate for -dimensional It o processes

-Equations (\ref{eq:exit_rate_Ndim_expansion_DL}-\ref{eq:exit_rate_Ndim_2}), express the exit rate $\aexitDL_{\epsilon}^{\trajvec}$ fully in terms of the perturbative spectrum of the FP operator inside the tube.
-If the noise is additive (i.e.~independent of position) and if the tube radius is constant, $\dot{R} = 0$, then the exit rate reduces to the previous result from Ref.~\cite{kappler_stochastic_2020}.
+With Eqs.~(\ref{eq:dimensionless_N_dimesional_exit_rate_power_series}-\ref{eq:dimensionless_N_dimension_exit_rate_order_two}), we have an expression of the exit rate in terms of the instantaneous perturbative FP spectrum; the exit rate in physical units is obtained using Eq.~\eqref{eq:exit_rate_DL} and the definitions of the dimensionless quantities given at the beginning of the present appendix.
+If the diffusion tensor is isotropic and independent of the state, $\Dmat \equiv D_0 \underline{\mathbb{1}}$, and if the tube radius is constant, $\dot{R} = 0$, then the exit rate given here reduces to the previous result from Ref.~\cite{kappler_stochastic_2020}.

-In App.~\ref{app:N_dim_spectrum} we derive the equations which determine the perturbation expansion of the FP spectrum, and in particular show that at time $\tDL = t/\td$, Eq.~\eqref{eq:exit_rate_Ndim_free} is the steady-state free-diffusion exit rate from a ball of radius $R(t)$ and with diffusion tensor $\Dmat(\trajvec(t),t)$.
-Equation \eqref{eq:exit_rate_Ndim_expansion_DL} thus show explicitly that for small tube radius $\epsilonDL\ll1$, the exit from the tube is dominated by this instantaneous steady-state free-diffusion exit rate.
+In App.~\ref{app:N_dim_spectrum} we derive the equations which determine the instantaneous spectrum $(-\evn,\efn)$ perturbatively as a power series in $\epsilonDL$.
+In particular, we show that at time $\tDL = t/\td$, Eq.~\eqref{eq:dimensionless_free_diffusion_exit_rate} is the steady-state free-diffusion exit rate from a ball of radius $R(t)$ and with a diffusion tensor given by $\Dmat(\trajvec(t),t)$.
+Equation \eqref{eq:dimensionless_N_dimesional_exit_rate_power_series} thus shows explicitly that this instantaneous steady-state free-diffusion exit rate dominates the exit rate for small enough tube radius.